Bill Hynes: Personal life

 He appeared in a season 14 episode of The Celebrity Apprentice in 2015.
 In June 2020, he launched the ThrillCast podcast alongside Meg Jones.
 ThrillCast has sponsored his stadium truck.

+In September 2022 he pled no contest to felony criminal trespass, felony theft by deception, two counts of felony forgery, misdemeanor stalking, and misdemeanor simple assault for incidents in 2018/2019 regarding a former female employee with whom he had an intimate relationship.
+He was sentenced to house arrest, which he completed in time for the 2023 SST season.

 Motorsports career results

 Stadium Super Trucks

 (key) (Bold – Pole position.
 Italics – Fastest qualifier. * – Most laps led.)